 On man had a large log on a wagon.

 A woman was carrying her baby on her back.

-We sure had a good time at the market but we had to get going because we had a long drive ahead of us so back into the jeep.
+We sure enjoyed being at the market in the middle of everything, but we had to get going because we had a long drive ahead of us so back into the Land Cruiser.

 Seeing the bajaj following this truck caught our eyes.